Cable Car Lines in Other California Cities

 According to historian Roy Graves, the cable and pulleys dripped lubricant on the passengers.

-I am still trying to determine exactly what year the experiment took place, how long the track was, what gauge the track was, and how the cable was powered.
+I am still trying to determine how long the track was, what gauge the track was, and how the cable was powered.

-G F Beauregard had tried to build a similar system in New Orleans, Lousiana in 1869 or 1870.
+G T Beauregard (General P G T Beauregard, CSA) had tried to build a similar system in New Orleans, Lousiana in 1869 or 1870.
 In Beauregard's experimental installation, the cable was powered by a steam locomotive at each end of the line.
-I have been trying to determine whether he was related to General P G T Beauregard, CSA.
-Casebolt's grip was similar to Beauregard's; Casebolt did not build his line until after Beauregard's patents had expired.
+Casebolt's grip was similar to Beauregard's; Casebolt appears to have infringed upon Beauregard's patents, but as far as I know was never sued for it.

 Go to top of page.